 The state of California has more established nude beaches than any other area of the United States.
 Northern California is more liberal than the southern half of the state and therefore has many more sites for no-hassle nudity, even though Southern California has better weather for being naked outdoors.
 Visiting San Francisco?
 The Bay Area has no shortage of beaches where it's no problem to bare all, including a popular nude beach with a superb view of the Golden Gate Bridge.
 Visiting Los Angeles?
 Well, that's a different story altogether.
 There are no beaches in the immediate L.A. area where it is completely safe to be nude.
 Los Angeles, Orange and Santa Barbara counties all have anti-nudity ordinances which are enforced.
 San Diego, on the other hand, has Black's Beach, California's most famous nude beach.

 California has a scattering of some of the country's most renowned naturist resorts, which are mostly clustered within day-trip range of Los Angeles, San Diego and the Bay Area.
-About 100 miles east of L.A., the desert resort town of Palm Springs (along with nearby Desert Hot Springs) offers several couples-oriented naturist spa resorts and over 20 small-scale clothing-optional gay resorts.
+About 100 miles east of L.A., the desert resort town of Palm Springs (along with nearby Desert Hot Springs) offers several couples-oriented naturist spa resorts and over a dozen gay clothing-optional resorts.

 Dividing California into manageable areas is a challenge.
 For our purposes, we've deemed the border of Monterey County and San Luis Obispo County as the north/south divide.
 Everything from Monterey County to the Oregon border is considered Northern California.
 Everything from San Luis Opispo County to the Mexico border is Southern California.
 We've classified sites in the Yosemite and Death Valley areas as Eastern California.
 (And remember that Lake Tahoe's popular nude beach is listed under Nevada.)

 NUDE BEACHES & NATURAL HOT SPRINGS [ ↑ ]